Alilo8/Shopify-empty-theme/README.md

 # Shopify-empty-theme
-Working shopify theme with minimum possible files
+Working Shopify theme with minimum possible files
+If you are trying to understand the Shopify file structure from base, what file is required, and which one is overhead, you can fork this repo.